AdamAranha/web-extension/README.md

 # web-extension
-A web extension that changes the default new tab in chrome to display your name, local weather, and tasks for the day.
+A web extension that changes the default new tab in chrome to display your name, local weather, and custom shortcuts.

 ![Screenshot](public/webextension.PNG)